 The power distribution box is located in the engine compartment.
+Refer to the Identifying components in the engine compartment section of the Maintenance and Specifications chapter for the location.
 The power distribution box contains high-current fuses that protect your vehicle's main electrical systems from overloads.